abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_model_implementation.rst

     }

-``kNumUniqueSolutions[]`` and ``kNumSolutions[]`` are static arrays with the right number of solutions.
-We restrict ourselves to testing the number of all distinct solutions up to ``kKnownSolutions = 15`` and unique solutions up to ``kKnownUniqueSolutions = 19``.
+``kNumUniqueSolutions[]`` and ``kNumSolutions[]`` are static arrays with the proven number of solutions.
+We restrict ourselves to testing the number of all distinct solutions up to ``kKnownSolutions = 18`` and unique solutions up to ``kKnownUniqueSolutions = 19``.
+By *unique solution* we mean a unique solution up to a symmetry (see the section :ref:`search_primitives_breaking_symmetry` for more).

 The print helper functions are all based on ``PrintSolution()``: